f-droid/fdroid-website/_docs/Build_Server_Setup.md

 ### makebuildserver caching tweaks (optional)

-The main SDK/NDK downloads will automatically be cached to speed things up the next time, but there’s no easy way of doing this for the longer sections which use the SDK’s `android` tool to install platforms, add-ons and tools.
+The main SDK/NDK downloads will automatically be cached to speed things up the next time, but there's no easy way of doing this for the longer sections which use the SDK's `android` tool to install platforms, add-ons and tools.
 However, instead of allowing automatic caching, you can supply a pre-populated cache directory which includes not only these downloads, but also .tar.gz files for all the relevant additions.
 If the